microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/customization.rst

 ------------------------

 CloseUrl
-    If provided, when the *Close* UI is activated, |wac| will navigate the outer page (``window.top.location``) to the URI provided.
+    If provided, when the :guilabel:`Close` UI is activated, |wac| will navigate the outer page (``window.top.location``) to the URI provided.

-    Hosts can also use the :term:`ClosePostMessage` property to indicate a PostMessage should be sent when the *Close* UI is activated rather than navigate to a URL, or set the :term:`CloseButtonClosesWindow` property to indicate that the *Close* UI should close the browser tab or window (``window.top.close``).
+    Hosts can also use the :term:`ClosePostMessage` property to indicate a PostMessage should be sent when the :guilabel:`Close` UI is activated rather than navigate to a URL, or set the :term:`CloseButtonClosesWindow` property to indicate that the :guilabel:`Close` UI should close the browser tab or window (``window.top.close``).

     If the :term:`CloseUrl`, :term:`ClosePostMessage`, and :term:`CloseButtonClosesWindow` properties are all
-    omitted, the *Close* UI will be hidden in |wac|.
+    omitted, the :guilabel:`Close` UI will be hidden in |wac|.

-    ..  note:: The *Close* UI will never be displayed when using the :wopi:action:`embedview` action.
+    ..  note:: The :guilabel:`Close` UI will never be displayed when using the :wopi:action:`embedview` action.

     ..  seealso:: :term:`CloseUrl` in the WOPI REST documentation.

 DownloadUrl
     If a DownloadUrl is not provided, |wac| will hide all UI to download the file.